 We’ve also created a box-by-box guide for both the 1099-MISC and 1099-K.

 34 states currently participate in combined federal and state 1099 filing.
-This is the step where you select which state your company and contractors operate in to file forms with the state tax agency at the same time as filing with the IRS.
+This is the step where you select which state your company and contractors operate in to generate forms to file with the state tax agency at the same time as filing with the IRS.

 Check out our to Guide to combined Federal and State 1099 Filing to learn more.